jakobudovic/hypebeast-buddy/README.md

 # hypebeast-buddy

-A browser extension for an easier resselling experience.
+A browser extension for an easier resselling experience on [Stockx](https://stockx.com/) website.

 This tool inserts a graph of the latest sales for the shoe on top of the table with sales data.
 It serves user for an easier understanding of the short-term shoe price trend.